FreshRSS/FreshRSS/docs/en/internationalization.md

 This organization makes it possible to avoid a single huge translation file.

-The translation files are quite simple: it is only a matter of returning a PHP array containing the translations.
-As an example, here is an extract from [`app/i18n/fr/gen.php`](/app/i18n/fr/gen.php):
+The translation files are quite simple: it’s only a matter of returning a PHP array containing the translations.
+As an example, here’s an extract from [`app/i18n/fr/gen.php`](/app/i18n/fr/gen.php):

 ```php
 <?php